OfficeDev/O365-ASPNETMVC-Start/README.md

 	![](http://i.imgur.com/TzXIlut.png)

   5. Copy just the identifier value and return to the sample solution.
-In Solution Explorer expand the Utils folder and open AADAppSettings.cs.
+In Solution Explorer expand the Utils folder and open SettingsHelper.cs.
   6. Add your tenant ID to the _authority field.
 It should look similar to this:
 	 `private static string _authority = "https://login.windows.net/g80f86bc-4df0-8wxb-cf96-673d5bca01ad";`
   7. You are now ready to build the project.